 Still, whilst some countries have supportive networks to make use of, some may not, and simply by doing so can pose a huge health and safety threat.

 “In countries where homosexuality is illegal,” Vincent says, “Networks and buddies can’t exist for safety reasons, even by association.
 They are putting themselves and others in danger, so companies need to consider alternative ways to support their employees from overseas.”

 Of course, Vincent advises, networks and allies must audit the legalities around this first.
-Another aspect to this conversation revolves around how organisations themselves operate in these countries.
+Another aspect to this conversation revolves around how organizations themselves operate in these countries.
 Should they implement a set framework for these countries?

 Vincent suggests a few options: “In certain countries, it would be much safer to do as the Romans do.
 Or adopt an embassy model whereby operations are controlled within the four walls of the company.
 Regardless of how it functions, companies need to put their employees’ safety and wellbeing first.”

 All employees need the reassurance that they won’t be treated any differently or will be subjected to harassment or discrimination, so a global framework with overarching policies which acknowledges these issues can give them the right protection.